 |Consolidated||2||Consolidated Governance Rating is 2 (GOOD), which reflects that Bank and Subsidiaries, Management has adequately applied the Good Governance principles.|

-Each subsidiary, CNAF and CNS are also conducts a GCG self-assessment in accordance with OJK Governance provisions related to its business activities as a Financing Company and Securities Company.
+In 2020, CNAF and CNS also conduct the GCG self-assessment in accordance with OJK Governance provisions related to its business activities as a Financing Company and Securities Company.

 In 2020, the self-assessment of CIMB Niaga’s Governance, for bank-only and in a consolidated manner, achieved an overall rating of 2 (Good).
 This means that, in general, the Bank and its subsidiaries are deemed adequate in applying the principles of Governance, despite of a number of weaknesses identified in the aspect of Governance.
 The management of the Bank and its subsidiaries are able implement good corporate governance.
 The Bank and its subsidiaries are committed to implementing the principles of Governance in their activities to achieve business sustainability.